Dell Technologies PowerFlex: History

 In June, 2021, PowerFlex 3.6 was launched and includes new features such as replication for HCI with VMware SRM support, 15 second RPO timing, CloudIQ, Oracle Linux Virtualization support, increased network resiliency enhancements, and support for up to 2000 SDC's.

 In November, 2021 - PowerFlex 3.6.0.2 was released along with PowerFlex Manager 3.8, which includes support for PowerFlex rack, appliance and custom 15G Dell server nodes, along with new networking options to support additional topologies, and new container observability capabilities with the Container Storage Modules (CSM).

 In May 2022, PowerFlex 4.0 was announced at Dell Technologies World - new features include a Unified Manager which combine the PowerFlex Gateway, PowerFlex Manager, and PowerFlex Presentation Server into one modernized tool.
 Other new and notable features for PowerFlex is SD-NAS to provide File (NFS/CIFS) access, and NVMe/TCP support to provide a non-proprietary option to consume PowerFlex storage.

+In September 2023, PowerFlex 4.5 was released - new features include improvements in security and maintenance, management, file services scalability, Expanded CloudIQ Integration.
+It also started to support VMWare ESXi 8 and AWS Outposts as physical or Software Only (virtual).
+On the cloud space it became available on Azure as "APEX Block Storage for Microsoft Azure".

+In May 2024, PowerFlex 4.6 was launched with Full Lifecycle Management for 16G Nodes, Software Defined Persistent Memory for compression on Fine Granularity Storage Pools, more Management & Orchestration Enhancements, Security Enhancements which includes Secure Component Validation (SCV)/TPM enablement on all PowerFlex nodes, SSO Integration with multiple Identity Providers and Protocols, more CloudIQ (now APEX AIOps Observability), On-Demand SDC Compilation and full VMware ESXi 8 management.